Chris Smith / Head of Senior School

 Senior School Curriculum

-The formal curriculum at Inaburra follows the syllabi of the NSW Education Standards Authority (NESA, formerly BOSTES), which culminates in the award of the HSC at the end of Year 12.
+The formal curriculum at Inaburra follows the syllabi of the NSW Education Standards Authority (NESA) which culminates in the award of the HSC at the end of Year 12.
 Inaburra has a strong tradition of academic excellence with the vast majority of students completing Year 12 and earning a HSC and an Australian Tertiary Admissions Rank.

-Students have a varied program of learning in Years 7 and 8, where the following subjects are offered: English, Mathematics, Science, History, Geography, Biblical Studies, Mandarin, PDHPE, Information Technology, Technology subjects (covering food, wood, metal, design), Music and Art.
+Students have a varied program of learning in Years 7 and 8, where the following subjects are offered including English, Mathematics, Science, History, Geography, Biblical Studies, Chinese (Mandarin), Indonesian, PDHPE, Information Technology, Technology subjects (covering food, wood, metal, design), Music and Art.

-In Years 9 and 10 all students in NSW study the following mandatory subjects: English, Mathematics, Science, Australian Geography Civics and Citizenship, Australian History Civics and Citizenship, Physical Development, Health and Physical Education, Computer Skills and Biblical Studies.
+In Years 9 and 10 all students in NSW study the following mandatory subjects: English, Mathematics, Science, Australian Geography Civics and Citizenship, Australian History Civics and Citizenship, Personal Development, Health and Physical Education (PDHPE), Computer Skills and Biblical Studies.
 These years provide the opportunity for students to choose from a wide range of elective subjects.
 For their HSC, students select a minimum of 12 units of study in Year 11, and a minimum of 10 units in Year 12.

-The transition from Junior School to Senior School can be very challenging for students and families.
+The transition from Junior School to Senior School can be a new challenge for students and families.
 Whilst having an integrated campus can assist in this transition, the school offers the following features to assist students to transition and build resilience throughout their Senior School years:

-- School counsellors: Inaburra offers students the services of a qualified counsellor.
+- School counsellors: Inaburra offers students the services of qualified counsellors.

 - Welfare: Our welfare staff are committed to the general well-being of students and supporting families.
 This includes the Orientation Camp for Year 7 and parent seminars from well-respected speakers.

-- Learning Enrichment: Dr Lye Chan Long leads a professional and dedicated team who are committed to supporting, extending and enriching students through their learning.
+- Learning Enrichment: Inaburra provides a dedicated team who are committed to supporting, extending and enriching students through their learning.

 - Peer-to-peer leadership: Students are encouraged to actively support other students, regardless of whether or not they hold leadership positions.
 Some of their activities include assisting with Year 7 orientation and peer-to-peer tutoring.